shengyanli1982/oxide-wdns/README.md

             interval_secs: 3600

       # --- Global/Default Upstream DNS Configuration ---
+      # This section defines global default values for various parameters, such as 'enable_dnssec' and 'query_timeout'.
-      # These settings act as global defaults and the final fallback if no routing rules match
+      # These global defaults are inherited by upstream_groups if not explicitly overridden within a specific group.
-      # and no default_upstream_group is specified.
+      # Crucially, these global default values themselves are not modified by any group-specific overrides.
       upstream:
-        enable_dnssec: true
+        enable_dnssec: true # Global default for DNSSEC.
+Inherited by groups unless they define their own.
-        query_timeout: 30 # seconds
+        query_timeout: 30 # Global default query timeout in seconds.
         resolvers:
           - address: "1.1.1.1:53"
             protocol: "udp"